Prathibha887/weather-website/README.md

 # weather-website

-This website provides weather information of different city
+This website provides weather information of different cities around the world.